Contractors with a table of tools.

 For example, say an electrician's power tools are unintentionally damaged by the cleaning crew while left overnight at a client's office.
 This policy would cover the cost of replacing the broken tools.

-For example, a computer repair tech has their repair tools and company laptop stolen from the company vehicle while on lunch between off-site client calls, this policy would cover the cost of replacing the stolen items.
+For example, if a computer repair tech has their repair tools and laptop stolen from the company vehicle, this policy would cover the cost of replacing the stolen items.

 Installation professionals depend on this policy to protect their tools and equipment left at a client's home, office, or other property during a project.